tbklang/documentation/docs/language/functions.md

 }
 ```

+!!! error
+	Currently `return` is not a supported keyword - work on adding it is coming soon.

 ## Parameters

 Functions can take in parameters of the form _`<type> arg1, <type> arg2, ...`_, below is an example of such a function which takes to integral parameters and returns the sum: